 The Jain community first came to the United States in the late 1960s after the passage of Immigration and Nationality Act, which opened the door to wider immigration from Asia, and especially encouraged the immigration of “members of professions of exceptional ability and their spouses and children.”
 The first wave consisted primarily of Gujarati-speaking immigrants from Western India.
 Later, political turmoil in East African states resulted in a second wave of migration of people of Indian ancestry and Jain belief.

 Many Jains came to Boston as students, meeting at the MIT Student Center and at the Rindge Tower apartments.
 Some stayed to raise their families in Greater Boston, and continued to gather in private homes and rented facilities.
 In 1973, the community established a formal organization, the Jain Center of Greater Boston (JCGB).
-In September 1981, the JCGB established the first Jain temple, or derasar, in the United States: it is located in a former Swedish Lutheran church on a quiet street in Norwood.
-For nearly twenty years, members of the JCGB have gathered monthly and observed annual festivals at the temple.
-The JCGB’s pathshala programs, providing education in the Jain tradition, as well as the study of Hindi and Gujarati, are held off-site at a middle school in East Walpole, Massachusetts.
+In September 1981, the JCGB established the first Jain temple, or derasar, in the United States: it was located in a former Swedish Lutheran church on a quiet street in Norwood.
+For over twenty years, members of the JCGB gathered monthly and observed annual festivals at the temple.
+The JCGB’s pathshala programs, providing education in the Jain tradition, as well as the study of Hindi and Gujarati, were held off-site at a middle school in East Walpole, Massachusetts.

 In 2000, the Jain Sangh of New England (JSNE) was founded by a group of Svetambar Jain families in the Greater Boston area who decided to separate from the JCGB.
 This new organization, JSNE, was established to promote “more traditional Jain practice for Svetambar Jains” in the Greater Boston area.
 The JSNE first established a temple in an office space in Burlington.